 This section reviews literature on the findings of the past studies similar to the study undertaken.
 Research on SMEs survival has been carried out all over the world with several studies differing significantly.
 Several factors have been identified to be key determinants of SMEs survival or failure, although with inadequate empirical results.
-Studies on entrepreneurial competencies have been conducted by Chandler&Jansen (1992), Chandler&Hanks (1994) and Man&Lau (2002) in order to identify which competencies are vital in starting and maintaining a business.
-Their studies revealed core primary roles of business founder as scanning environment, choosing potential opportunities and taking advantage of those opportunities by formulating required the strategies.
-The studies also found credible evidence relationship founders' of direct between entrepreneurial and managerial competencies.
+Studies on entrepreneurial competencies have been conducted by Chandler&Jansen (1992), Chandler & Hanks (1994) and Man and Lau (2002) in order to identify which competencies are vital in starting and maintaining a business.
+Their studies revealed core primary roles of business founder as environment, choosing scanning potential opportunities and taking advantage of those opportunities formulating by the required strategies.
+The studies also found credible evidence of direct relationship between founders' entrepreneurial and managerial competencies.

-Another study by Bird (2002) demonstrated that competency approach seems to be an effective tool in predicting firm performance than entrepreneurial experience alone.
+Another study by Bird (2002) demonstrated that business a competency approach seems to be an effective tool in predicting firm performance than entrepreneurial experience alone.
 Studies by Huck and McEwen (1991) on entrepreneurial competencies for Jamaican entrepreneurs identified three most important competency areas as management, planning and budgeting, and marketing/selling.
 Study by Sony and Iman (2005) also found a positive relationship between entrepreneurial learning and entrepreneurial competency as they argue that learning process is a process of ability and capability development.